This page has been translated automatically.

 Notice

-// create Player so that the sound produced by Ambient Source is played
+// create a Player so that an ambient sound source is played

 // set necessary sound settings